 I would love to give you a definitive course of action, but if someone does make legal threats then you need to seek some proper legal advice.

-In most instances you should seek advice before you make an official response, but it shouldn’t count against you if you discretely contact your network or the affiliate representative for the brand for clarification.
+In most instances you should seek advice before you make an official response, but it shouldn’t count against you if you discretely contact your network or the brands affiliate representative for clarification.
 It could all be a misunderstanding and a quick chat could be all that is needed to make the problem go away.

 If that doesn’t work the only advice I can give is to lawyer up.
 I would hate to make things worse by telling you to do the wrong thing.